Business Studies, Finance & Computing

 Key Stage 5

-At KS5, Students have the option to study Financial studies (Certificate in Financial Studies (CeFS in year 12 and Diploma in Financial Studies -DipFS) or AQA A Level Economics.
+At KS5, Students have the option to study Financial studies (Certificate in Financial Studies (CeFS in year 12 and Diploma in Financial Studies -DipFS) Information Technology (Introductory Diploma) and Business Studies Extended Certificate (OCR).
 As a department, we work collaboratively with the colleagues in Federation in sharing good resources and good practice drawing on a large pool of talents.

 Certificate and Diploma in Financial studies teaches students about the financial services industry and how to apply the appropriate solutions available within the evolving financial services marketplace.
 The qualification will enable learners to make informed and confident decisions regarding their personal finances.
 It will help learners to become responsible borrowers and sensible savers, and to have an appreciation of the need for financial planning throughout their life.
 In the second year we look at the wider implications of finances on our own sustainability and the sustainability of the financial services industry as a whole.

-Our KS 5 Economics curriculum is to develop students’ understanding of how the local / national /global economy works through analysing economic issues, problems and institutions that affect everyday life.
+Our KS5 Business Studies curriculum is to develop students’ understanding of how the local / national /global Businesses work through analysing issues, problems and institutions that affect everyday life.
 The aim of the Business studies curriculum is to equip students with the appropriate knowledge and skills needed to develop their employability and identify business problems and opportunities.

 Our curriculum at Crayford goes far beyond what is taught in lessons, for whilst we want students to achieve the very best examination results possible, we believe our curriculum goes beyond what is examinable.